WilliamASC22/pigeonproject/README.md

 • The project has not had a professional security audit
 • The project is not a full Signal Protocol implementation
-• The project does not currently support multi-device key sync
+• The project does not currently support multi device key sync
 • If users forget their encryption password, saved messages may not be recoverable
 • Incoming call UI only appears if the other user already has the app open
 • Calls depend on browser microphone and camera permissions